getfem/getfem/doc/sphinx/source/userdoc/xfem.rst

 method ``ls.value(1)`` returns the dof vector for the secondary level-set function if any.
 The method ``ls.get_mesh_fem()`` returns a reference on the |gf_mf|
 object.

+Not that often in applications, the level-set function evolves thanks to an Hamilton-Jacobi equation (for its re-initialization for instance).
+See the :ref:`ud-convect` which can be used in the approximation of a Hamilton-Jacobi equation.

 Mesh cut by level-sets